Chapter 4. DNA Replication

 DNA organization in human cells.
 Source: Wikimedia Commons, public domain.

-is the specificity of these base-pair linkages that underlies the mechanism of DNA replication illustrated in this chapter.
+In its normal state, DNA takes the form of a highly regular double-stranded helix, first described by James Watson and Francis Crick in 1953, building upon crucial data generated by Rosalind Franklin and Maurice Wilkins.
+The two strands are linked by hydrogen bonds between adenine and thymine (A‹T) and between cytosine and guanine (C‹G).
+Each such linkage is said to constitute a base pair; some three billion base pairs constitute the human genome.
+It is the specificity of these base-pair linkages that underlies the mechanism of DNA replication illustrated in this chapter.
 Each strand of the double helix serves as a template for the synthesis of a new strand, the nucleotide sequence of which is strictly determined.
 Replication thus produces twin daughter helices, each an exact replica of its sole parent.
+This process is called semi-conservative replication.

 DNA directionality

 DNA strands have directionality, and the different ends of a single strand are called the “3′ (three-prime) end” and the “5′ (five-prime) end”.
 These terms refer to the carbon atom in deoxyribose to which the next phosphate in the chain attaches.
-In addi- tion to being complementary, the two strands of DNA are antiparallel: They are orientated in opposite directions.
-This directionality has consequences in DNA synthesis, because DNA polymerase can synthesize DNA in only one direction by adding nucleotides to the 3′ end of a DNA strand.
+In addition to being complementary, the two strands of DNA are antiparallel: they are orientated in opposite directions.
+One strand runs 5′→3′, while the other runs 3′→5′.

 DNA directionality.
 Credit: Kep17, BY 4.0